Difference Between COO and CEO

 Their prominent role and responsibility are to make long-term decisions and create plans and new strategies for the business.
 Their roles keep changing based on the concern’s structure, type, nature, and needs.

 CEO is the link between the operations executing in the company and the board of members.
-They are directly answerable to the (BOD) Board of Members of any company.
+They are directly answerable to any company’s (BOD) Board of Members.
 If the company is a non-profit organization, they are accountable to the governor.
 CEO is said to be the reason for any company’s success or failure.

 CEO has to behave with complete sincerity and honesty while following all the codes of conduct and values.